Reginald Hoskins

-Major-General Sir Arthur Reginald Hoskins, KCB, CMG, DSO (30 May 1871 – 7 February 1942) was a senior British Army officer of the First World War.
+Major-General Sir Arthur Reginald Hoskins, KCB, CMG, DSO (30 May 1871 – 7 February 1942) was a senior British Army officer during the First World War.

 Early life

 Hoskins was born in London on 30 May 1871, the son of Thomas Hoskins.
 He was educated at Westminster School before attending the Royal Military College, Sandhurst.

-Career
+Military career

 Hoskins commissioned into the North Staffordshire Regiment on 23 May 1891, was promoted to lieutenant on 9 January 1895, and in 1896 was posted to the Egyptian Army.
 He first saw active service in the Dongola Expedition that same year, and also fought in the Mahdist War between 1897 and 1899, during which he was Mentioned in Dispatches.
 In late November 1899 he took part in the operations leading to the defeat of the Khalifa, and for his services in the Sudan he received a notice for consideration on future promotion.
 He was also made a member of the Order of the Medjidie (4th Class) in 1899.

-In February 1900 he relinquished his appointment with the Egyptian Army, and joined the 2nd battalion of his regiment which had just embarked for service in the Second Boer War in South Africa.
+In February 1900 he relinquished his appointment with the Egyptian Army, and joined the 2nd Battalion of his regiment which had just embarked for service in the Second Boer War in South Africa.
 He was promoted captain on 20 March 1900, received the brevet promotion to major the following day, and served as an intelligence officer, and as aide-de-camp to Major-General John Maxwell, military governor of Pretoria after the annexation of that city.
 For his service during the war, he received the Distinguished Service Order (DSO), and was noted for future staff employment.
 Hoskins left Cape Town for the United Kingdom in late October 1902, and was back with his regiment the following month.

-He soon returned to Africa however, when he fought in the Somaliland Campaign in 1903 and was again mentioned in despatches.
+He soon returned to Africa, however, when he fought in the Somaliland campaign in 1903, serving as a staff officer on the lines of communication, and was again mentioned in despatches.
 Later the same year he entered the Staff College, Camberley.
+After passing out of Camberley in 1905 he served as a DAAG in Egypt, having been appointed in February 1906.